-When you have a child, you should be ecstatic with happiness, extremely proud and ready to show your beautiful child to the world.
+When you have a child, you should be ecstatic with happiness, extremely proud, and ready to show your beautiful child to the world.
 But sometimes, there are risk factors or negligence when a baby is being born, that can lead to birth injuries.
-When your birth and delivery does not go as planned, you have the right to take legal action.
-A skilled lawyer can determine if your injury was due to the negligence of a medical professional who had a duty to provide you reasonable care and failed to do so.
+When your birth and delivery do not go as planned, you have the right to take legal action.
+A skilled lawyer can determine if your injury was due to the negligence of a medical professional who had a duty to provide you with reasonable care and failed to do so.
 Don’t wait any longer if you have had a birth injury as there is limited time to file a claim.
 If your family is heartbroken and dealing with a birth injury to a child, please reach out to a birth injury lawyer in Indianapolis, IN.

-Roughly 28,000 birth injuries occur each year, resulting in harm to a child or mother.
+Roughly 28,000 birth injuries occur each year, resulting in harm to a child or the mother.
 But what is a birth injury?
 This is an injury that’s usually physical and occurs when the child is born; not every injury can be avoided, but in cases of negligence, the injuries would not have occurred naturally, and should not have occurred at all.
-When hospital staff fail to provide sufficient reasonable care to a mother and a newborn baby, they can be held liable.
+When hospital staff fails to provide sufficient reasonable care to a mother and a newborn baby, they can be held liable.
 Staff must monitor a patient constantly before and after labor to ensure they are in good health.

 What Are Risk Factors?